rhiot/gitbook/cloudplatform/services/device_management.md

 Where ID is a String representing the unique ID of a device.
 As a response you will receive a device following the `Device` schema described above.

+If you would like to find device using its unique registration identified, assigned to it when device is connected to the device service, the `device.getByRegistrationId` channel instead:

+    String registrationID -> device.getByRegistrationId

 ### Disconnected devices